DrooLTU/airflow-api-to-postgres-etl-pipeline/README.md

     - Import the provided default 'variables.json' to your Airflow Variables for quick start.
     You'll have to edit them as needed.

+## What's left to improve

+- Moving more hardcoded values to Airflow Variables